jayvdb/dataeng-handbook/content/pages/engineering/source.md

 💡 **TIP** Tools such as [commitzen](https://commitizen-tools.github.io/commitizen/) can make creating commit messages a lot easier and in the future this may become a part of our standard toolkit.

 ## Pull Requests
-As good commit messages help to communicate the additional context as to how and why changes were made to a code base, Pull Requests (PRs) also form an important part of this process.
+Just as good commit messages help to communicate the additional context as to how and why changes were made to a codebase, Pull Requests (PRs) also form an important part of this process.
 PRs are a key part of developing quality software as they provide a means of:

 * ensuring the committed code achieves the desired result
 * checking that additional bugs or security vulnerabilities are not introduced to the code base